-District Provided Transportation: Any questions should be referred to the Transportation Department at 610-237-9751.
+District Provided Transportation: Bus transportation is provided for all kindergarten, first and second grade students.
+Any questions should be referred to the Transportation Department at 610-237-9751.
 If there are any special circumstances (example: student on crutches), please notify either the principal or transportation so we can ensure your child's safety and welfare.